GsDevKit/GsDevKit_home/README.md

 ##FAQs
 1. *If I am already using gsDevKitHome, why should I consider using GsDevKit_home?*

-   GsDevKit_home has been made more modular with separate git projects for \_dev (client), \_server (stones), and \_local (project-specific tODE and bash scripts. [...click to read more about modularity][3]
+   Local git clones for each of the git-based repositories used in GsDevKit_home are created to reduce the reliance on network connectivity for builds.
+[Click here to read more about local git clones.][4]

-   Local git clones for each of the git-based repositories used in GsDevKit_home are created to reduce the reliance on network connectivity for doing builds.
-Ultimately all of the standard projects used in GsDevKit_home will be moved to the [GsDevKit organization][4] and network connectivity will only be needed to pick up new versions of projects.
+   GsDevKit_home has been made more modular with separate git projects for \_dev (client), \_server (stones), and \_local (project-specific tODE and bash scripts.
+[Click here to read more about modularity.][3]

 2. *testing 1 to 3?*
 3. *How do I contribute bugfixes?"